List of mayors of Geraldton

-The City of Greater Geraldton in the Mid West region of Western Australia was originally established as a Municipality with a mayor and councillors under the Municipal Institutions Act in 1871.
-With the passage of the Local Government Act 1960, all municipalities became Towns effective 1 July 1961.
-On 22 April 1988, Geraldton was declared a City.
-In July 2007, it merged with the surrounding Shire of Greenough to form the City of Geraldton-Greenough.
+The City of Greater Geraldton in the Mid West region of Western Australia was originally established as a municipality under the Municipal Institutions Act in 1871, and from 1871 until 1885 the Municipality of Geraldton was headed by a chairman, with all incumbents during this time being men.
+From 1885 to 1961 the Municipality of Geraldton was headed by a mayor.

+With the passage of the Local Government Act 1960 all Western Australia municipalities became towns, effective 1 July 1961, and on 22 April 1988 Geraldton was declared a city.
+From 1961 until 2007 both the Town of Geraldton and the City of Geraldton were headed by a mayor.